danielvigaru/check-type-of/README.md

 ```

 ## Method Reference

+All of these methods have an `isNot...` counterpart.

 | **Method**    | **Executes the callback if the item is:**    | `.type` property |
 | ------------- | -------------------------------------------- | ---------------- |